 Sprint today indicated that it has rearranged the executives who manage its network business.
 Both Steve Elfman, president of network operations, and Bob Azzi, senior vice president of networks, will leave the company.
 The changes are effective immediately, according to Sprint spokesperson Kelly Schlageter, who confirmed the shakeup to Fierce Wireless.
 Azzi is retiring effective March 14, while no date was given for Elfman's departure.
 In their place, Sprint has promoted John Saw, formerly the company's senior vice president of technical architecture, to the position of Chief Network Officer.
 Before joining Sprint, Saw was CTO at Clearwire, which Sprint acquired last year.
 Sprint is in the middle of deploying its LTE network across the U.S., including Sprint Spark, which depends on tri-band LTE coverage to improve speeds and service.
 Sprint has been slow to get its LTE network up and running, and blamed the delay on its network equipment providers.

-AT&T has improved its LTE network in Chicago and two other markets by using an LTE-Advanced technique called Carrier Aggregation.
+AT&T has improved its LTE network in Chicago and several other markets by using an LTE-Advanced technique called Carrier Aggregation.
 GigaOm confirmed the soft launch with AT&T SVP of Network Technologies Kris Rinne.
 With Carrier Aggregation, AT&T has combined the channels of its existing spectrum to double the capacity.
 AT&T is running LTE in both the 700MHz and AWS bands in Chicago.
 By aggregating the channels together, AT&T can deliver theoretical peak download speeds of 110Mbps to devices with the proper radio support.
 At the moment, AT&T is selling only one device with Carrier Aggregation, the Unite mobile hotspot.
 The Samsung Galaxy S5 is expected to be the first smartphone to support Carrier Aggregation in the U.S. AT&T did not name the other two markets that have access to Carrier Aggregation, but said that more markets on are on the way.
 Sprint, T-Mobile, and Verizon Wireless are all in various stages of deploying Carrier Aggregation in their own LTE networks.

 Sprint today said it has expanded efforts to help prevent the resale of stolen phones by using Recipero's CheckMend online tool.
 CheckMend maintains a global database of stolen phone IDs.
 All Sprint stores will check the ID of used cell phones against CheckMend's database to determine if they are stolen.
 Devices listed as stolen cannot and will not be activated on Sprint's network.
 Sprint will also submit the ID of any Sprint device reported lost or stolen by customers to CheckMend to further improve the database's accuracy.
 Because CheckMend is available online, consumers can use it to check the validity of a used phone's ID before they purchase it.
 CheckMend can also be used by law enforcement.
 U.S. carriers all participate in a national registry of stolen device IDs.